 Top tips for your freelance business

 Once you’ve written your business plan, built up a client base and formed your company, your freelance business is well and truly on the road to success.
 But there can often be a real learning curve when running your own business.
-To help you clear the early hurdles you’ll no doubt run into, here are a few top tips to help get your freelance business off the ground:
+To help you clear the early hurdles you’ll no doubt run into, here are a few top tips to help get your freelance work off the ground:

 The customer is always right: Once you’ve established yourself as a business owner, you become responsible for your own success.
 And because your business will be somewhat fragile in its infancy, you will need to bend over backwards in order to wow your customers.
 That means you need to deliver everything you promise to deliver, and you need to offer great customer service.
 If a client returns to you unhappy, you should do your best to make it right.
 Offer to make amends, give it another go or do whatever you’ve got to do in order to earn a gleaming review.